fuermosi777/fuermosi777.github.io/_posts/English/2015-10-02-2016-macos-el-sierra-setup-references-for-front-end-developers.markdown

 ---
-title: 2015 OS X El Capitan Setup References for Front-end Developers
+title: 2015 MacOS Sierra Setup References for Front-end Developers
 layout: post
 category: English
 tags:
 - OS X
 ---

-This is a bootstrap guide for newbie front-end developers who recently got their first Mac or just downloaded the new OS X El Capitan and clear installed it.
+This is an updated version for El Capitan guide last year.
+It is basically a cheatsheet for me to finish the setup after a clean re-installation.
 This guide is completely third-party and is only for reference because I know developers always have their own eccentricity based on the degree of their lazy.

 ## System Preferences

+*   Backup all important files and folders in `~`
+*   Backup all setups and packages in Sublime text
 *   Backup `~/.ssh/id_rsa*` first.
 The reason is that you might want to have many SSH connections depending on this.
 Backup the `id_rsa` and `id_rsa.pub` by using the following command: `cp ~/.ssh/id_rsa* <your/backup/path>;`
 *   Setup Dock: this is completely personal.

     1. Automatically hide and show the Dock
-    2. Enable maginification;
+    2. Enable magnification;
     3. Minimize windows into application icon (not a fan of really long dock);

 ![](/images/Screen-Shot-2015-10-02-at-2.18.46-PM.png)